lorevity/lorevity/README.md

 <br/>
 <br/>

-- **LuaU**: because I spent most of my time creating projects in Roblox on the two sides of exploitation and honest development.
+- **LuaU**: Because I spent most of my time creating projects in Roblox on the two sides of exploitation and honest development.
 So to speak, classification as blue-hat, white-hat and black-hat.
 For this reason, this my main language, and all the others are additional.

-- **Python**: which I mostly use to create mini-projects like discord-chat-bot, or automated systems for my own benefit or the benefit of other people.
+- **Python**: Which I mostly use to create mini-projects like discord-chat-bot, or automated systems for my own benefit or the benefit of other people.

-- **JavaScript & TypeScript**: are also used to create mini-projects, the same plug-ins for Discord, or some utilities for quick work with other projects, that is, chaining.
+- **JavaScript & TypeScript**: Are also used to create mini-projects, the same plug-ins for Discord, or some utilities for quick work with other projects, that is, chaining.

 #